 How You Will Benefit

-The Aircraft Accident Investigation course consists of 10 training days (80) hours of classroom instruction including hands on lab work at the SCSI Crash Laboratory.
+The Aircraft Accident Investigation course consists of 10 training days (80) hours of classroom instruction including hands on lab work at the SCSI Crash Laboratory (Long Beach only).
 Students receive a textbook, lecture outlines, additional reference material and a Certificate of Completion.
 Classes begin daily at 0800 and end at 4:00 PM on the final Friday.
 The on-site course coordinator is Denise Davalloo.
 Denise will be on-site daily during the course to assist in administrative and logistical matters.

 Typical Comments from Attendees